arkokoley/saadhn/readme.md

 ## Installation

-Download and run the WhatsApp file from the [latest release](https://github.com/bcalik/Whatsapp-Desktop/releases).
+Download and run the Saavn file from the [latest release](https://github.com/bcalik/Whatsapp-Desktop/releases).

 *Note: Windows and Linux versions are test release.*